-Investment Style Time Frame Description Core or Satellite Allocation Strategic Long term Sets target allocations that are long term in nature.
-CLS uses risk allocations, while other managers will use asset allocations.
-Strategic does not mean buy-and-hold or passive.
-Strategic can still be active, and CLS is an example of this through making active decisions in response to changes in risk and opportunities around the world.
-Core Tactical Short term An unconstrained investment approach that can quickly and abruptly change its allocation and risk profile from 100% stocks to 100% cash, and vice versa.
-Tactical money managers try to move in and out of the market and asset classes in an attempt to time and achieve outperformance over a stated benchmark that may not be representative of their true portfolio over time.
+INVESTMENT STYLE TIME FRAME DESCRIPTION CORE OR SATELLITE ALLOCATION Strategic Long Term A buy-and-hold investment approach that attempts to balance capturing broad market returns with an appropriate level of risk.
+Core Tactical Short term An unconstrained investment approach that can quickly change its allocation and risk profile by moving portfolio allocations from as much as 100% equities to 100% fixed income and cash (and vice versa) based on short-term changes in market environments.
+The goal is protection of capital in down markets, while participating in up markets.
 While CLS strategies are primarily strategic, there is a strategy which is tactical by definition.
 This strategy has a rules-based approach to entering and exiting the market in a further attempt to take emotion out of the process.
-Satellite or complement to core holding
+Satellite or Complement to Core Holding